tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 * The server could send a malformed document.
 * Either party could send a malicious request, for example, SQL injection `GET https://example.com/inventory?id=2311%3BDROP%20TABLE%3B`.

-In modern network systems and in fact, the web itself, a great deal of effort goes into mitigating these **translation and synchronization issues between clients and servers**.
+In modern network systems and the web itself, a great deal of effort goes into mitigating these **translation and synchronization issues between clients and servers**.
 Traditionally, network synchronization issues were often mitigated by implementing some kind of hierarchy.
 Blockchain uses a **non-hierarchical approach** to mitigate synchronization issues by making sure that every participant always has access to enough data to verify the integrity of ALL the data in the network.

 ### Networking and protocols

 Before diving into how these issues are approached with blockchain technology, revisit how protocols in networking solve problems inherent to a hierarchy-free, fault-prone environment.

 The term **networking** covers both _the hardware side and the software protocols used to transmit data and let computers communicate_.
-The interaction between software and hardware becomes especially interesting in a blockchain context because of a networks' physical aspect.
+The interaction between software and hardware becomes especially interesting in a blockchain context because of a network's physical aspect.

 Imagine a cable connection between two computers.
 Traditionally a coaxial cable was used to carry a signal.
 Cables can be subject to interference from many things, so there is no guarantee that the signal originating at point A will be received by point B. To mitigate this problem and ensure smooth communication, a whole stack of hardware and software protocols has been developed.
 Remember, **protocols** are like behavior guidelines for machines that help them cooperate and understand each other, as well as mitigate any translation and synchronization issues.